Eleanor of Toledo: Childhood

 Eleanor was born in Alba de Tormes, Salamanca, Spain, on 11 January 1522.
-She was the second daughter of Pedro Álvarez de Toledo, Viceroy of Naples, and Maria Osorio, 2nd Marquise of Villafranca.
+She was the second daughter of Pedro Álvarez de Toledo, Viceroy of Naples, and Maria Osorio y Pimentel, 2nd Marquise of Villafranca del Bierzo.
 Her father was the lieutenant-governor of Emperor Charles V and the uncle of the Duke of Alba.
 On her paternal side, Eleanor was the third cousin of the Emperor since their great-grandmothers were daughters of Fadrique Enríquez de Mendoza, a great-grandson of King Alfonso XI of Castile.

 In May 1534, two years after her father's appointment as Viceroy of Naples, Eleanor, her mother, and siblings joined him in Italy.
 The children were brought up in the strict and closed surroundings of the Spanish viceregal court.
-13-year-old Eleanor seems to not have attracted much attention, except for the furtive glances of the visiting page Cosimo de' Medici in 1535 when he accompanied his cousin Alessandro, Duke of Florence, on a visit to Naples.
+13-year-old Eleanor seems not to have attracted much attention, except for the furtive glances of the visiting page Cosimo de' Medici in 1535, when he accompanied his cousin Alessandro, Duke of Florence, on a visit to Naples.

 Marriage

 Three years later, Cosimo, now Duke of Florence, was searching for a wife who could help strengthen his political position since the Medici were still new to their ducal status.
 He initially asked to marry Margaret of Austria, illegitimate daughter of Charles V and Alessandro's widow, but she displayed enormous reluctance at the idea to serve her father's own plans for her.
 Not wanting to antagonize Cosimo though, the Emperor offered him one of the daughters of the rich Viceroy of Naples.
 The bride would provide the Medici with a powerful link to Spain, at that time ultimately in control of Florence, offering the opportunity to show sufficient loyalty and trust to Spain so that its troops would retire from the province.
 Remembering Eleanor, Cosimo firmly refused the Viceroy's first offer of his eldest and duller daughter, Isabella.
 Her father agreed and provided a large amount of money for Eleanor as dowry.

-Eleanore and Cosimo were married by proxy on 29 March 1539.
+Eleanor and Cosimo were married by proxy on 29 March 1539.
 No sooner was the agreement reached than the couple began to correspond.
 In May, Florencian agent Jacobo de' Medici was in Naples and informed the ducal secretary, Pierfrancesco Riccio, that "The Lady Duchess says she is happy and filled to the brim with satisfaction, and I want to assure of this."
 Riccio then added that when Eleanor received letters from her fiancé "she took pride in having understood them on her own, without anyone's help."
 She was quickly working on her reading knowledge of Italian, something she probably hadn't been interested in developing while living in a Spanish court.
 On 11 June 17 years-old Eleanor set sail from Naples, accompanied by her brother Garcia with seven galleys following.
 They arrived at Livorno on the morning of 22 June.
 That same morning, she left for Pisa and halfway through, met Cosimo.
 After a short stay in Pisa, the couple left for Florence, stopping for a few days at the Poggio a Caiano.